Hotlanta has a lot going for it. It’s also home to the largest Korean population in the Southeast.

 3483 Satellite Blvd.
 Ste 211-S Duluth, GA30096

-One of the oldest Korean American groups in Atlanta.
+One of the oldest Korean American groups in the region.
 They organize the annual Atlanta Korean Festival.
 I would recommend speaking Korean if you plan on joining.

 5900 Brook Hollow Pkwy, Norcross, GA 30071